 Other technologies are long gone as well.
 As a boy, my parents gave me a 1960s reproduction of the 1897 Sears and Roebuck catalog.
 It was at least three inches thick with hundreds of pages printed on newsprint.
 Everything in the publication, with a few exceptions, had ceased production.

 Obviously, the marketplace is a huge arena where consumers decide what succeeds and what fails.
-While most of technologies from the Sears & Roebuck catalog are long gone, there are few things that are little changed.
+While most of the technologies from the Sears & Roebuck catalog are long gone, there are few things that are little changed.
 From Bibles to mousetraps, from knitting needles to scissors, some technologies persist.
-This includes something people have rarely heard of but still works called Operation Identification.
+Invented in 1963, this includes a crime-prevention strategy developed by the police.
+It’s something people have rarely heard of but still works called Operation Identification.

 Government regulation and seatbelts